lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 }>();
 ```

 I find this both less error prone and easier to understand.
-More often than not, I end up extracting an `interface` or `type` based on these arguments.
+More often than not, I end up extracting an `interface` or `type` based on these arguments, as you will soon see.

 ## Responding to Events

 Defining and emitting events is all good and well, but in general you won't just do this arbitrarily, but in response to a user doing something, like clicking, typing, or something else.

 You can listen for an event using `v-on:event`, or better yet, the shorthand - `@event`.
 Most people reading this book wil know this - but there's some more intricacies that are worth understanding.
-There are *hundreds* of events.
-You've probably `@click` before:
+There are *hundreds* of events defined by the Web API.
+You've probably encountered some of the more common events, like `click`:

 ```html
 <button @click="foo()">Button</button>